tibor309/riolu/README.md

 TOKEN = "your bot token"
 ```

-And if you're ready, run the bot with the `python3 main.py` command!
+If you're ready, run the bot with the `python3 main.py` command!

 [py-cord]: https://github.com/Pycord-Development/pycord/